An airplane departs from Chicago O'Hare International Airport

 How long do I need to leave the airport on a layover at ORD?

 Four hours is the minimum layover time where you could leave the airport.
 It is not enough time to get into the city, but you could visit the nearby Fashion Outlets of Chicago, about a 10-minute drive away with a taxi or the Go Express Airport Shuttle ($10 each way).
-With six hours, you could make it downtown on the train and have a meal and see Millennium Park, the Riverwalk, the Art Institute or another attraction in the Loop.
+With a six-hour layover, you could make it downtown on the train, have a meal, and see Millennium Park, the Riverwalk, the Art Institute, or another attraction in the Loop.
 With a layover of eight hours or more you can explore more of the city.

 Is there luggage storage at ORD?